gvwilson/thirdbit/fiction/voyage/index.md

 ---

-Predictably, Pure Light's elder statesmen<sup>States*men*, because all of the senior members of Pure Light in Pohjoinen at the time were male.
+Predictably, Pure Light's elder statesmen<span class="sidenote">States*men*, because all of the senior members of Pure Light in Pohjoinen at the time were male.
 Several writers have suggested that this oddity biased them against the position put forward by Ryutaanan and her allies, though no one has advanced a convincing explanation of why or how.
-On the other hand, Perguuran's attacks were undoubtedly rooted in the end of his romantic relationship with Ryutaanan.</sup>
+On the other hand, Perguuran's attacks were undoubtedly rooted in the end of his romantic relationship with Ryutaanan.</span>
 reacted with scorn.
 "We have governed ourselves for six hundred years!" thundered Anssi's Ilmari.
 "We have made laws, raised taxes, and passed judgment.
 That we did so in hiding is no fault of ours.
 That some who shed no